e-Spirit/javascript-content-api-library/README.md

 })
 ```

 The default sorting is by the id descending.
-Multisort is possible and the first sort param is prioritized over subsequent.
+MultiSort is possible and the first sort param is prioritized over subsequent.
 The sorting is happening on the raw data.

 > **_Attention_**<br>
 > The keys names which are passed to the `fetchByFilter` method (e.g. in the filters or the additionalParams) have to match the key names that are present in the CaaS data.